 877-783-5367 (Toll Free)

-Regina von Gootkin has been with Brown, Paindiris & Scott since her first year of law school, and practices primarily in the firm’s Commercial Law Department focusing on real estate, commercial transactions and intellectual property.
+Regina von Gootkin has been with Brown, Paindiris & Scott since her first year of law school and practices primarily in the firm's Commercial Law Department focusing on real estate, commercial transactions and intellectual property.
 Her services include business formation, mergers and acquisitions, trademark and copyright filings, trade secret law, non-competition law, landlord/tenant law and commercial and residential real estate closings.
 She was selected to Connecticut Super Lawyers Rising Stars 2015.

 Regina is a member of BNI-Building Alliances, Farmington, a member of the Glastonbury YMCA Board of Directors and serves as a mentor for the Bristol Public Schools.
 She is a regular speaker at Central Connecticut Chamber of Commerce events regarding small business law and real estate.
 She is also the author of two books, Controversial Court Cases, Parts I & II.
 The books chronicle twelve notorious cases from Connecticut, including the 17th century witch trials, the Amistad case, Sheff v.
-O’Neill,Peter Reilly, Michael Skakel, Michael Ross and James Tillman.
+O'Neill,Peter Reilly, Michael Skakel, Michael Ross and James Tillman.
 The books were published by Law First Publishing, a division of the Connecticut Bar Association, under her maiden name, Regina Forker.

 Attorney von Gootkin practices out of the firm's Glastonbury and Bristol offices.